Our Impact Bonds

 Environmental Impact in Workforce Housing

-Green Bonds proceeds are used to finance Green Up® and Green Up Plus® loans pdf.
+Green Bonds proceeds are used to finance Green Up® loans.
 These loans are designed to support water and/or energy efficiency improvements in workforce housing, helping the environment while lowering monthly expenses for tenants and borrowers.

 For Freddie Mac loan offerings, workforce housing is defined as units that are affordable to the "missing middle."
 In many ways, residents of workforce housing are the backbone of their communities.
 These individuals may be aspiring homebuyers or renters who do not qualify for subsidized housing and at the same time cannot afford the market rates for housing in the very communities that benefit from their work.